Sunitha Upadrashta: Playback singing

-Sunitha began her playback singing career at the age of 17.
-She was introduced by music director Sashi Preetham, who gave her an opportunity to sing in her debut film Gulabi.
+Sunitha began her playback singing career at the age of seventeen when music director Sashi Preetham gave her an opportunity to sing in the film Gulabi.
 Her first song was "Ee Vela Lo Neevu", written by Sirivennela Seetharama Sastry.
-In 1997, she sang a solo track for the Kannada film Bhoomi Geetha, composed by Ilayaraja.
-She also rendered title songs for Telugu television serials such as Ruturagalu and Antarangalu.
-For the title song of Antarangalu, she received her first Nandi Award from the then undivided state of Andhra Pradesh in 1999.
+In 1997 she sang a solo track for the Kannada film Bhoomi Geetha, composed by Ilayaraja, and also rendered title songs for Telugu television serials such as Ruturagalu and Antarangalu.
+In 1999, for the title song of Antarangalu, she received her first Nandi Award from the then undivided state of Andhra Pradesh.

-She has collaborated with several music directors, including Ilayaraja, Vidyasagar, M.M.
+Over the course of her career Sunitha has recorded nearly 3,000 songs in South Indian films, singing in Telugu, Tamil, and Kannada, and has collaborated with many music directors, including Ilayaraja, Vidyasagar, M.M.
 Keeravani, A.R Rahman, S.V.
 Krishna Reddy, Vandematharam Srinivas, Mani Sharma, Ramana Gogula, S.A.
 Raj Kumar, Sandeep Choutha, Mickey J. Mayer, Devisri Prasad, R.P.
-Patnaik, Chakri, Anup Rubens, Sunil Kashyap, Madhavapeddi Suresh, V. Harikrishna, Jassie Gift, S. Thaman and others.
+Patnaik, Chakri, Anup Rubens, Sunil Kashyap, Madhavapeddi Suresh, V. Harikrishna, Jassie Gift, S. Thaman,and others.

-Over the course of her career, Sunitha has recorded nearly 3,000 songs in South Indian films.
-She has sung in Telugu, Tamil, and Kannada.

-Voice acting
+Dubbing artist

-Sunitha began her career as a dubbing artist with the film Choodalani Vundi (1998), starring Chiranjeevi and Soundarya, for whom she provided her voice.
-She went on to become one of the leading voice-over artists in the Telugu film industry, dubbing for more than 110 actresses in over 750 films.
-In a single year, she reportedly dubbed for as many as 60 films.
-Her 750th film as a dubbing artist was Gautamiputra Satakarni (2017), in which she lent her voice to Shriya Saran.
+Sunitha began her career as a dubbing artist in 1998 with the film Choodalani Vundi, providing her voice for Soundarya, who co-starred with Chiranjeevi.
+She went on to become one of the leading dubbing artists in the Telugu film industry, voicing more than 110 actresses in over 750 films, and reportedly voicing as many as 60 films in a single year.
+Her 750th film as a dubbing artist was Gautamiputra Satakarni in 2017, in which she lent her voice to Shriya Saran.